danigallegdup/streamline-daq/README.md

 ## Overview

 **Streamline-DAQ** is a distributed system designed for real-time data acquisition, processing, and monitoring.
 It enables efficient ingestion and analysis of high-frequency data streams from multiple sources, making it ideal for applications in scientific experiments, IoT systems, and high-performance environments.
 This was created to expand my project demonstrates expertise in distributed systems, real-time data processing, and monitoring for scalable, fault-tolerant operations.

 ## Integration with CERN Open Data

-The project integrates ATLAS Top Tagging Open Data from CERN to demonstrate its capabilities in handling high-energy physics datasets.
+The project integrates [ATLAS Top Tagging Open Data](https://gitlab.cern.ch/atlas/ATLAS-top-tagging-open-data) from [OpenData CERN ](https://opendata.cern.ch/record/15013) to demonstrate its capabilities in handling high-energy physics datasets.
 Features include:

 - Real-time ingestion using Apache Kafka.
 - Preprocessing and feature engineering for scientific analysis.